10 African Countries With Vision Plans That Will Dramatically Transform Them In The Next 10 Years

 The vision, which is inspired by the country’s ancient civilization, is “taking into consideration the rights of new generations in a prosperous life, the SDS focuses on three main dimensions: economic, social, and environmental.”
 The plan seeks to

-One of the reflections of its ambitious masterplan is the building of an entirely new capital city.
+One of the reflections of its ambitious master plan is the building of an entirely new capital city.
 The smart city is between the Nile and Suez Canal.
 It will have “a new parliament and presidential palace, Egypt’s largest airport, Africa’s tallest tower, the Middle East’s largest opera house, a $20bn entertainment district, and a giant urban park bigger than Central Park in New York.”
-This ambitious project is fast-tracking to completion
+This ambitious project is fast-tracking to completion.

-2. South Africa’s National Development Plan Vision 2030
+#2 – South Africa’s National Development Plan Vision 2030

 The country’s plan “aims to eliminate poverty and reduce inequality by 2030.
 South Africa can realize these goals by drawing on the energies of its people, growing an inclusive economy, building capabilities, enhancing the capacity of the state, and promoting leadership and partnerships throughout society.”

 South Africa is currently the second-best economy in Africa, just after Nigeria.
 However, it has since grown tremendously to position itself as an investment destination for foreign companies.
 Global fashion, luxury, tech, and consumer brands have their regional offices in South Africa.
 The nation has vibrant youths driving its creative economy.
-This is evident in the inclusive economy, quality life for all as well as the active citizenry.
+This is evident in the inclusive economy, quality of life for all as well as the active citizenry.

-South Africa’s vision plan is part of Gauteng’s plan to build thirty new cities, including John Dube, Daggafontein and Leeuwpoort.
+South Africa’s vision plan is part of Gauteng’s plan to build thirty new cities, including John Dube, Daggafontein, and Leeuwpoort.
 These three cities will have over 50,000 affordable housing units by 2021.
 The next decade will see the unveiling of more similar megaprojects.
 Nonetheless, these projects will cost over 6 billion dollars.

 By 2030, the country wants to increase employment from 13 to 24 million, increase the share of national income of the bottom 40 percent from 6 percent to 10 percent, broaden ownership of assets to historically disadvantaged groups, make high-speed broadband internet universally available at competitive prices and much more.
-The masterplan is something you shouldn’t miss out on reading!
+The master plan is something you shouldn’t miss out on reading.

 Rwanda’s vision plan includes human resource development and a knowledge-based economy, good governance and a capable state, private sector-led development, infrastructure development, and others.
-Some of the initial projections include a GDP growth rate of 9 percent, maintain a population growth rate of 2.7 percent, private investment of 8 percent to account for 20 percent of the GDP.
+Some of the initial projections include a GDP growth rate of 9 percent, maintaining a population growth rate of 2.7 percent, and private investment of 8 percent to account for 20 percent of the GDP.

 The country is one of Africa’s fastest-rising economies.
 Its smart-city project, Vision City, has amazing villas, free 4G LTE network coverage as well as solar-powered street lamps.
 This is part of the government’s focus on private-sector-led development.
 The country is also heavily investing in its ICT industry.
-In late 2019, there was a launch of Africa’s first mobile phone manufacturer.
+In late 2019, there was the launch of Africa’s first mobile phone manufacturer.

 Inasmuch as our list caps at 10, there are other African countries taking great strides towards development.
 However, if you know any other project in any African country that will be a gamechanger in the coming decade, let us know in the comment box.
 We anticipate your comment and contribution.